FAQs

 Can I take courses in the MSW Program as a post-baccalaureate student?

-Post-baccalaureate students may enroll in up to two courses, but availability is limited.
-If offered admission to the MSW Program, students can transfer up to 6 credits for courses taken as a post-baccalaureate student.
-Please contact sswadmissions@uncc.edu for more information.
+Post-baccalaureate students may enroll in courses, but availability is limited.
+If offered admission to the MSW Program, students can transfer up to 12 credits for courses taken as a post-baccalaureate student.
+Please contact sswadmissions@charlotte.edu for more information.
 For more information on taking Post-Baccalaureate classes

 Who should I contact if I have questions about my application?